-Ash has already shared a useful WordPress tutorial earlier, if you have missed it, Do read: Supercharge your WordPress blog in one hour.
-If you run a PHP/MySQL site, forum, CMS, or blog and want to keep hackers and spambots from filling up your content with spammy posts or comments, then keep reading.
-If you like free solutions, then keep reading.
+If you run a PHP/MySQL site, forum, CMS, or blog and want to keep hackers and spambots from filling up your content with spammy posts or comments, then this post is for you.

-ZB Block is a free script from the famous Zaphod, who has been active on Usenet since the late 1980s.
-He doesn’t like spam content, so he wrote this great script that you can install.
+ZB Block is a free script from the famous programmer Zaphod, who has been active on Usenet since the late 1980s.

 - Download URL: http://www.spambotsecurity.com/zbblock_download.php

-If you want to keep out the Chinese and Korean spammers, you are effectively blocking innocent people from those countries.
+If you want to keep out the Chinese and Korean spammers, you will also be blocking out people from those countries.
 If you don’t care about that, then also download and unzip the China and North Korea blocks file.

-Take the customsig.inc file and in the provided gap insert the contents of the above file.
-It looks like this:Chinese and Korean IP blocks customsig.inc
+Take the “customsig.inc” file and, in the provided gap, insert the contents of the above file.

-Run the setup.php script and follow the instructions.
-(After you have run it successfully, you can’t reach it again.)
+Run the “setup.php” script and follow the instructions.
+(Note: After you have run it successfully, you can’t reach it again.)

 Notice that there is no space between the ZBB tag and the start of the doctype.
 This is very important.

-Go ahead, and improve your WordPress blog security.
-If your blog is hacked, there are many WordPress plugins to check your blog.
-Also, try WordFence WordPress plugin, which will help you to further improve the security of WordPress blog.
+Go ahead, and take the necessary measures to improve your WordPress blog’s security.
+If you think your blog has been hacked, there are many WordPress plugins to check.
+Also, try out the WordFence WordPress plugin which will help you further improve the security of your WordPress blog.